NynaSunner/NynaSunner.github.io/shrines/homestuck/classes.md

 - Gender: Neutral
 > One who knows Aspect or knows through Aspect to benefit others

-Seers come from a background that lacks their Aspect.
-A Seer of Blood came from a broken family, a Seer of Life came from poverty, a Seer of Rage came from blind faith.
+🤓☝️

+Seers come from a background that lacks their Aspect, or even one that has great ammounts of their opposite Aspect.
+This lack of their own or excess of the opposite makes them uncomfortable, which drives them to learn about and pursue their Aspect.

-It is this lack of their aspect that drives them to learn about it.
-They will study it, they can't experiment with it like Mages do since they lack it around them, and will use that knowledge to guide others to what they never had.
-To avoid having them make the same mistakes.
+Unlike Mages, Seers learn by observing and studying.
+They can't experiment with it like Mages do since they lack it around them.

-This, however, can make the Seer bitter.
+A Seer is good at explaining their knowledge to others, they've studied the theory after all, and use it to guide others.
+Seers can be too passive at first, and as they grow they start applying their knowledge themselves.

+Seers are said to be able to "see" the multiple paths of action they can take.
+This is what makes them so great at guiding, but seeing all the possibilities can also leave them unable to choose a path and render them frozen or "blinded".

+Seers have a behavior usually known as "seersprawl" where they go full nerd mode and infodump.
+I think it's cute but some might find it annoying, so Seers should learn to be more concise.

+Seers can be pretty prideful about their knowledge and ability to learn, which manifests nastily when they're failed and refuse to guide or keep learning, turning pride into feelings of superiority.

+A Seer's goal is to be the best guide they can be, and to not be fully passive while not despairing and going fully active.

+Their inversion is the [Witch](#witch), where they ignore what they have learned to take matters into their own hands.

 ## Heir